LuisScoccola/persistable/README.md

 To contribute, you can fork the project, make your changes, and submit a pull request.
 You may want to contact [Luis Scoccola](https://luisscoccola.github.io/) first, to make sure your work does not overlap with ongoing work.
 The next steps in our to-do list are:
-- Documentation and examples.
+- Tests for GUI.
-- Further tests for main functionality and test for GUI.
+- A tutorial with more examples.
-- Improving the GUI: responsiveness and more intuitive workflow.
+- Improving the GUI's responsiveness and workflow.
 - Computing and displaying further algebraic invariants of multi-parameter hierarchical clusterings.
 - Improving efficiency of current algorithms.